Kyoto Travel Guide

 Kyoto © Shadowgate

-Kyoto, Japan's most historically important town, is the country's sightseeing capital, packed with something like 1,600 Buddhist temples, 300 Shinto shrines, imperial palaces, gardens and traditional wooden homes, all well preserved and presenting a charming picture of traditional Japanese culture.
-The city lies in the mid-western Kansai district on the island of Honshu, surrounded by plains full of rice paddies, completing it's old-world feel.
+Kyoto is Japan's most historically important city and sightseeing capital, packed with something like 1,600 Buddhist temples, 300 Shinto shrines, imperial palaces, gardens, and traditional wooden homes.
+All are well preserved and present a charming picture of traditional Japanese culture.
+The city lies in the mid-western Kansai district on the island of Honshu, surrounded by plains full of rice paddies which complete its old-world feel.